12 Ramadan Crafts and Activities for Kids

 8. Ramadan Sun Catchers

-Give your windows a traditional stained glass appearance with these pretty Ramadan sun catchers from Sweet Fajr.
-A free printable is available, which makes this craft super easy!
-Thread them on a string for a beautiful banner that catches the sunlight!
+Let these Ramadan crafts and activities for kids also serve as decor ideas, like these pretty Ramadan sun catchers from Sweet Fajr!
+Give your windows a traditional stained glass appearance with these or thread them on a string for a beautiful banner that catches the sunlight!

 Who says that the crescent should stay in the sky and not on your table?
 Little Life of Mine has some cute and scrumptious-looking crescent and star-shaped rice crispy treats.
 The recipe is easy enough, all you need are the right cookie cutters and you’re done!

-Ramadan is a time for setting good habits and doing as many good deeds as possible.
-Help kids keep a track of their good deeds with the help of this cute good deeds tree from Little Wings Creative and use it to record everything, like helping the neighbor with her bags or serving iftar at the community center.
+These Ramadan crafts and activities for kids are also great for encouraging good habits and doing good deeds.
+Help kids keep a track of their good deeds with the help of this cute tree from Little Wings Creative and use it to record everything, like helping the neighbor with her bags or serving iftar at the community center.

 Kids are going to love this printable via In The Playroom Blog, Ramadan color by number activity, which is a free download.
 This is a fun way to teach kids about the Islamic holy month of Ramadan.